Objective

 Results

-When RA and Interferon-ß-1b were combined, the inhibitory effect of RA on Interferon gamma-secreting cells predominated, T-Suppressor cell function increased synergistically over the increment observed with Interferon-ß-1b use alone, and the inhibitory effect of Interferon-ß-1b alone on T-cell proliferation remained unchanged.
+When RA and Interferon-ß-1b were combined, the inhibitory effect of RA on Interferon -secreting cells predominated, T-Suppressor cell function increased synergistically over the increment observed with Interferon-ß-1b use alone, and the inhibitory effect of Interferon-ß-1b alone on T-cell proliferation remained unchanged.

 Conclusions